sandy9808/daa3/README.md

 Run the code
 ```
+g++ code1.cpp -o code1
-g++ code_1.cpp -o code_1
+g++ code2.cpp -o code2
-g++ code_2.cpp -o code_2
+g++ code3.cpp -o code3
-./code_1
-./code_2
+./code1
+./code2
+./code3
 ```
 Output
 ```
-Length of the longest sub sequence of given sequence such that all elements of this are alternating.
+A path between vertices in a graph in which the total sum of the edges weights is minimum.

 ```
 ---